microsoftgraph/microsoft-graph-docs/content/walkthroughs/consumer/php.md

 This article describes the tasks required to get an access token from the v2 authentication endpoint and call the Microsoft Graph.
 It walks you through building the [Connect Sample for PHP](https://github.com/microsoftgraph/php-connect-rest-sample) and explains the main concepts that you implement to use the Microsoft Graph.
 The article also describes how to access the Microsoft Graph by using REST calls.

 This article shows how to perform specific tasks that you need to follow to use the Microsoft Graph in your PHP app.
 For example, you need to show the Microsoft sign in page to your users.
-Here's a screenshot of the sign in page for Microsoft accounts.
+Here's a screenshot of the sign in page for Microsoft accounts invoked by an app.

 ![Sign in page for Microsoft accounts](images/MicrosoftSignIn.png)